Skip to main content

 Scenario: Investigating a suspicious authorization spike

-The Authorizations and Revocations chart shows an unusual spike in new authorizations last Tuesday.
-You drill into the Third-Party Apps list filtered to that date range and discover that a team rolled out a new integration without going through IT approval.
-You can assess the permissions it requested and decide whether to allow or revoke it organization-wide.
+The trend chart shows an unusual spike in new authorizations last Tuesday.
+You filter the Third-Party Apps list to that date range and discover a team rolled out a new integration without IT approval.
+You assess its permission scopes and decide whether to allow or revoke it.

 Authorizations and Revocations Over Time

-Tracking both lines together gives you a sense of whether your organization's third-party access surface is expanding or being actively managed.
+Watching both lines together tells you whether third-party access is being actively managed or growing unchecked.

 Third-Party Apps and Services

-This is your master inventory of third-party integrations.
-When someone asks "what apps have access to our data?" this list is the answer.
+This is your master inventory.
+When someone asks "what apps have access to our data?" — this is the answer.

 Apps with Higher Risk Permissions

-This section filters specifically to apps that have been granted sensitive or restricted permissions.
-These are the apps that can read email, access shared drives, sync contacts, or perform other high-impact operations on behalf of your users.
+Filters specifically to apps with sensitive or restricted permissions — apps that can read email, access shared drives, sync contacts, or modify data on behalf of your users.

-• Is this app approved for business use?
-If not, it should be revoked.
+• Is it approved for business use?
+If not, revoke it.

-• Who granted access?
-A single user authorizing a niche tool is different from half your organization using it.
+• Who authorized it?
+One person using a niche tool is different from half the org.

 • Are the permissions proportional?
 An app that needs calendar access but also requests email read permissions deserves scrutiny.